RussellGN/Task-Bridge/README.md

 You can view and download all documented versions of the app from the [GitHub Releases](https://github.com/russellgn/task-bridge/releases) section.

 ⚠️ **Important:** Install only the latest patched version.
 Previous versions are less stable and are available for reference and testing only.
 ℹ️ The installer will automatically remove previous versions if already installed.
-⏳ More installer types and platform support are coming soon.

 ### Undocumented Versions